Ada-Developers-Academy/core-unit-1/big-o/big-o-notation.md

 ##### !question

+Imagine creating an app that allows a user to store all of their contacts and contact information.
+There is a feature that allows users to search for a specific contact.

-Given the following algorithms for a contact list project, which is the best choice in terms of time/space complexity?
+Given the following algorithms for this search feature, which is the best choice in terms of time and space complexity?

 ##### !end-question